-The Joint Centre for History and Economics is based at Magdalene College and King's College, University of Cambridge, and at the Faculty of Arts and Sciences, Harvard University.
-It was established in 1991 to promote research and education in fields of importance for historians and economists.
-Its aim is to provide a forum in which scholars can address some of their common concerns, whether through the application of economic concepts to historical problems, through the history of economic and social thought, or through economic history.
-The objective of the Centre is to encourage fundamental research in each of the two disciplines.
+The Joint Centre for History and Economics (JCHE) is based at Magdalene College and King's College, University of Cambridge, and at the Faculty of Arts and Sciences, Harvard University.
+It was established in 1991 to promote research and education in fields of importance for historians and economists, including the history of economic and social thought, economic history and the application of economic concepts to historical problems.
+The objective of the Centre is to encourage fundamental research in history, economics, and related disciplines.
 It also encourages the participation of historians and economists in addressing issues of public importance.

-These include economic security, globalization in historical perspective, poverty and inequality, and the relationship between politics and religion.
+The Centre is supported by a generous gift from the David K. and Carol Richards Fund.
 In cooperation with its counterpart Centre at Harvard, the Cambridge Centre undertakes research projects and organizes workshops, seminars and exchanges of faculty and graduate students.
-It provides the base for the History Project, and for current research projects on Exchanges of Economic, Legal and Political Ideas; Sites of Asian Interaction: Networks, Ideas, Archives; The Interaction between Political, Economic and Religious Ideas; India in the Global World; and SEATIDE.
+It provides the base for the History Project, and for current research projects on Exchanges of Economic, Legal and Political Ideas; Energy History and Gender Bias in India.

 If you wish to receive news about forthcoming Centre events, please subscribe to our email list.

 coins of the month